Your First cert-manager Ingress Works Fine. It’s the Fifth One That Burns You.

 DNS Provider Integration: The Webhook Dance

-cert-manager ships with built-in support for a handful of DNS providers (Cloudflare, Route53, Google CloudDNS, Azure DNS).
-For unsupported providers, you use a webhook — a sidecar that cert-manager calls via HTTP to add/remove DNS records.
+cert-manager ships with built-in support for a handful of DNS providers (Cloudflare, Route53, Google CloudDNS, Azure DNS, ACME-DNS, RFC2136).
+For everything else (DigitalOcean, Hetzner, OVH, deSEC, and friends) you use a webhook — a separate pod that cert-manager calls to add/remove DNS records.

 Here’s Cloudflare DNS-01 with secrets:

-apiVersion: cert-manager.io/v1kind: ClusterIssuermetadata: name: letsencrypt-dns01spec: acme: server: https://acme-v02.api.letsencrypt.org/directory privateKeySecretRef: name: letsencrypt-key solvers: - dns01: cloudflare: apiTokenSecretRef: name: cloudflare-api-token key: token---apiVersion: v1kind: Secretmetadata: name: cloudflare-api-token namespace: cert-managertype: OpaquestringData: token: "your-api-token-here"The webhook pattern (for Route53, Google, others):
+apiVersion: cert-manager.io/v1kind: ClusterIssuermetadata: name: letsencrypt-dns01spec: acme: server: https://acme-v02.api.letsencrypt.org/directory privateKeySecretRef: name: letsencrypt-key solvers: - dns01: cloudflare: apiTokenSecretRef: name: cloudflare-api-token key: token---apiVersion: v1kind: Secretmetadata: name: cloudflare-api-token namespace: cert-managertype: OpaquestringData: token: "your-api-token-here"The webhook pattern (here, DigitalOcean — an unsupported provider) looks like this:

 The catch: webhooks add latency.
 If your webhook pod is slow or times out, the ACME challenge fails.
 Use horizontal pod autoscaling and give the pod enough memory.